Operational quantum theory without predefined time: Results

-Now we are in a position to understand the meaning of the isomorphism between the Hilbert spaces on the two ends of a wire that was assumed by declaring that they are copies of each other.
+Now we can understand the meaning of the isomorphism between the Hilbert spaces on the two ends of a wire that was assumed by declaring that they are copies of each other.
 Consider a preparation and a measurement connected by a wire, where the preparation box is attached to the system of type $2$ and the measurement box to the system of type $1$.
-Imagine that we could take the measurement box and physically `flip' its time orientation so that we could plug it in the place of the preparation box, that is, attach it to the type-$2$ end of the wire.
-This flipped box is now a preparation that can be operationally characterized by measurement boxes connected to the type-$1$ end of the wire, which have not been flipped.
-As noted earlier, this preparation is the time-reversed image of the original measurement.
-By construction, the states that we obtain on the system of type $2$ when we connect the original (not flipped) measurement to the type-$1$ end of the wire, are copies of the states that we would obtain on the type-$1$ end of the wire if we attach the flipped measurement to the type-$2$ end.
+Imagine that we could take the measurement box and physically `flip' its time orientation so that we could plug it in the place of the preparation box, that is, attach it to the type-$2$ end of the wire (in practice, this would mean to create a preparation box that looks just like the measurement box operating in reverse order).
+This flipped box now gives rise to a preparation that can be operationally characterized by measurement boxes connected to the type-$1$ end of the wire, which have not been flipped.
+By definition, this preparation is the time-reversed image of the original measurement.
+The states that we obtain on the system of type $2$ when we connect the original (not flipped) measurement to the type-$1$ end of the wire, are copies of the states that we would obtain on the type-$1$ end of the wire if we attach the flipped measurement to the type-$2$ end.
 The equivalence between the different states on both ends of the wire is therefore exactly the one defined by the physical transformation of time reversal.